Pork satay made with tender fillet in a spicy marinade before being quickly seared and served with a coconut milk and peanut dipping sauce.

 When I say, quick, so long as your pan is hot enough, the cooking time is less than 5 minutes.

-If you like stuff on sticks be sure to check out my Indo-Chinese chicken shashlik kebabs and North African influenced harissa halloumi kebabs and Lebanese influenced lamb kofta!
+If you like stuff on sticks be sure to check out my Indo-Chinese chicken shashlik kebabs, North African-influenced harissa halloumi kebabs, Greek lamb souvlaki and Lebanese-influenced lamb kofta!

 Frequently Asked Questions